 Many avid NFL fans are incredibly loyal to their teams, and that loyalty bleeds over to their home stadiums, too.
 Fans grow attached to the field, the history, and oftentimes, the name itself.

 For example, take the Pittsburgh Steelers home stadium.
 Formerly known as Heinz Field, the team’s stadium was changed to Acrisure Stadium in July 2022 – and Steelers fans aren’t too pleased about it.
+That aside though, when gambling sites start handing out online casino promo codes in PA, it can somewhat take the sting out of the situation.

 Most and Least Recognizable NFL Stadiums